Paton-Churdan Community School District

 The Paton-Churdan Community School District is a rural public school district headquartered in Churdan, Iowa.
 The district is in Greene County and serves Churdan and Paton.

-Paton-Churdan has roughly 204 students in grades K to 12 taught in one building in Churdan.
+Paton-Churdan has roughly 188 students in grades K to 12 taught in one building in Churdan.

 The Rockets is the team name, and there is a statue of a rocket in the front lawn.

-Schools

 Paton-Churdan Elementary School

 The elementary school serves about 70 students in grades Pre-K to 5.

 Paton-Churdan Junior-Senior High School

 The high school serves about 80 students in grades 6 to 12.

 The Class of 2005 graduated with 8 students.
 There were four men and four women, thus they were the homecoming court.

 Currently, Paton-Churdan high school students attend classes at Greene County High School (formerly Jefferson-Scranton High School) of the Greene County Community School District for about half of the day.

 Paton-Churdan High School

 Athletics

 The Rockets compete in the Rolling Valley Conference in the following sports: